bloominstituteoftechnology/Sprint-Challenge--JavaScript/README.md

 1. Describe the biggest difference between `.forEach` & `.map`.

+    Both call a function to the items in an array, however, .map returns the new values in another array.

 2. What is the difference between a function and a method?

+    Both are technically functions (set of code that performs a task) but methods are a property of an object.

 3. What is closure?

+    Closure is where an inner function has access to an enclosing functions variables as well as global variables.

 4. Describe the four rules of the 'this' keyword.

+    1.)
+Global Binding - the value of the 'this' keyword will be the window/console.

+    2.)
+Implicit Binding - occurs when dot notation is used to invoke a function, the object left of the dot gets 'this'.

+    3.)
+New Binding - whenever a constructor function is used, 'this' refers to the specific instace of the object that is created and returned by the constructor function.

+    4.)
+Explicit Binding - whenever call or apply method is used, 'this' is explicitly defined.

 5. Why do we need super() in an extended class?

+    You have to have super() in order to access/call functions on an objects parent.

 ## Project Set up

 Follow these steps to set up and work on your project: